jadelantern/FandangoAPITicketOffice/README.md

 • To expand my knowledge on creating and working with API's.

-• To gain more knowledge making API calls, and gathering information needed for the project/task at hand.
+• To gain more knowledge making API calls, and gathering information needed for the current project/task.

-• To gain more knowledge on API's in general.
+• To gain more knowledge on the use of API's in general.

+• To gain more knowledge creating and working with web applications.

 ## Addressing Expectations

-Upon creation of this project, I learned: TBA
+Upon creation of this project, I learned: - TBA

 •